ChyKusuma/SPHINXPoW/README.md

 In summary, the "developers mining phase" condition is based on the `developerMining` variable, which is triggered by certain scenarios and probability-based conditions.
 During the developer mining phase, the mining process continues with adjusted difficulty.
 Once the mining goals or conditions are met, the code can automatically switch to the normal mining phase or terminate the mining process based on the timeout duration.

+# Getting Started
+To get started with the SPHINX blockchain project, follow the instructions below:

+1. Clone the repository: `git clone https://github.com/ChyKusuma/SPHINXPoW.git`
+2. Install the necessary dependencies (List the dependencies or provide a link to the installation guide).
+3. Explore the codebase to understand the project structure and components.
+4. Run the project or make modifications as needed.

 ## Contributing
 We welcome contributions from the developer community to enhance the SPHINX blockchain project.
 If you are interested in contributing, please follow the guidelines below: